Any links on this page that lead to products on Amazon are affiliate links and I earn a commission (at no extra cost to you) if you make a purchase.

 Ideal Water Temperature for Brewing Tea

-When the correct water temperature is used for brewing tea, the best flavors of the tea are brought out.
-For example, if the water is too cold for green and black tea, the tannins will be under-extracted.
+When the correct water temperature is used for brewing tea, the best tea flavors are brought out.
+For example, the tannins will be under-extracted if the water is too cold for green and black tea.
 The tea won’t have the full flavor it was designed to create.

 There are different temperature ranges for brewing each type of tea.
 The water temperatures for many teas fall below the boiling point of water (212°F).